NewVantaSoft Agent Service: managed AI agents for your business

 The 50% Tax You're Paying on Every Knowledge Worker

-The Real Bottleneck Wasn't Talent—It Was Time
+The Bottleneck Was Never Talent

 From Expert Dependency to Intent Compilation

-The new architecture collapses this entirely:
+The new architecture collapses that chain.

 What This Means for Your Business